mathjax/MathJax-docs/options/menu.rst

             ctrl: false,           // true if CTRL required for zooming
             shift: false,          // true if SHIFT required for zooming
             scale: 1,              // scaling factor for all math
+            inTabOrder: true,      // true if tabbing includes math

+            assistiveMml: true,    // true if hidden assistive MathML should be generated for screen readers
             collapsible: false,    // true if complex math should be collapsible
-            inTabOrder: true,      // true if tabbing includes math },
+            explorer: false,       // true if the expression explorere should be active },
           annotationTypes: {
             TeX: ['TeX', 'LaTeX', 'application/x-tex'],